earthai-tech/watex/README.md

 The constraints refer to the restrictions observed in the survey area during the DWSC.
 This is common in real-world exploration.
 For instance, a station close to a heritage site should be discarded since no drilling operations are authorized at that place.
-When many restrictions are enumerated in the survey site, they must be listed in a dictionary with a reason and passe to the parameter ``constraints`` so these stations should be ignored during the automatic detection.
+When many restrictions are enumerated in the survey site, they must be listed in a dictionary with a reason and passed to the parameter ``constraints`` so these stations should be ignored during the automatic detection.
 Here is an example of constraints application to our example.